exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 ##### Before b>=1:

    - You do not want to prestige immediately when you hit 100% but instead when \\(db\\) growth slows drastically.
    - I tend to do a prestige around db=.003, .025, .135, and the remainder to hit \\(b\\)>=1.
-This is variable and can change based on how fast you are moving.
+This is flexible and can change based on how fast you are moving and preference.
    - Recovery after a prestige is standard at spamming all variables and buying upgrades occasionally (\\(\mu\\) upgrades instantly).
 This continues until the end of the prestige.

 ##### After b>=1: